Benefits and problems of registering a company in Brazil in 2023

 - Foreign company set up in Brazil is time consuming and complex, bogged down by Government bureaucracy.
 Company registration can take up to 20 weeks, including time required for all Client supporting documents to be translated into Portuguese;

-- Taxation is punitive in Brazil, and our Clients should expect to pay a whopping 68% tax on net profits including i) corporate tax of 34% ii) average VAT rate of 20%, and up to 45% on products distributed across Brazil provinces and iii) employer’s social security contributions of 37% of gross salaries.
+- Taxation is punitive in Brazil, and our Clients should expect to pay a whopping 68% tax on net profits including i) corporate tax of 34%, ii) average VAT rate of 20%, and up to 45% on products distributed across Brazil provinces and iii) employer’s social security contributions of 37% of gross salaries;

 - Online business in Brazil is a lucrative industry.
 Brazilians are already spending $13 billion a year online, despite only 40% of the country having internet access.
 As internet access improves, this section of the economy is expected to grow rapidly;

-- Brazil is a viable manufacturing hub, with the 2nd largest industrial sector in the Americas and boasting an abundance of i) cheap raw materials including iron ore and coal ii) natural resources such as crude oil.
+- Brazil is a viable manufacturing hub, with the 2nd largest industrial sector in the Americas and boasting an abundance of i) cheap raw materials including iron ore and coal and ii) natural resources such as crude oil.